‘We are all God’s children

 God be in my Head

-As we end the school year let us remember God is never far…
+As we begin the new year let us remember God is never far…

 God be in my head,